0xdnL/notable-notes/notes/kubectl.md

 -v
---v=0 	# generally useful for this to always be visible to a cluster operator --v=1 	# reasonable default log level if you don't want verbosity --v=2 	# useful steady state information about the service and important log messages that may correlate to significant changes in the system. recommended default log level for most systems
+--v=0 	# generally useful for this to always be visible to a cluster operator --v=1 	# reasonable default log level if you don't want verbosity --v=2 	# useful steady state information about the service and important log messages, recommended default log level for most systems
 --v=3 	# extended information about changes
 --v=4 	# debug level verbosity
 --v=5 	# trace level verbosity